-May 1, 2018: Priority deadline for completing your University Housing Contract.
-Realistically, this is also the deadline for all roommate requests and LLC requests, as it is very difficult to accommodate those requests after the May 1 date.
+June 1, 2020: Priority deadline for completing your University Housing Contract.
+Realistically, this is also the deadline for anyone who will have roommate and/or LLC requests, as it is very difficult to accommodate those requests after the June 1 contract group.

-June 8, 2018: First round of housing assignments for Fall 2018 is released on the MyHousing site.
+TBA: First round of housing assignments for Fall 2020 is released on the MyHousing site.
 Students login to see their room location, roommate and suitemate names.
 Roughly 80-90% of students will get their assignments at this time.
 Summer room change request form opens up for students who would like to be considered for a different housing assignment (in cases of unmatched roommate requests).

-July 12, 2018: Summer room change process runs for students who submitted a request by July 11, 2018.
-Final changes are made by July 18, 2018, when a two-month room freeze goes into effect.
-Next date for room change occurs: September 19, 2018.
+July 12, 2020:Deadline to submit a room change request using the Summer room change process.
+Final changes are made by July 24, when a two-month room freeze goes into effect.
+Next date for room change occurs: September 14, 2020.

 August 1, 2020: Deadline for Early Arrival Requests (for those student-employees, student-athletes, and student-leaders, and other residents who need to be moved in prior to official move-in times).

 August 15, 2020: Deadline for loft requests to be submitted on MyHousing to have the equipment waiting in-room at Move-In.
 Requests after this date may result in a delivery delay.